The Lower Merion Soccer Club is the result of the merger of four small soccer

 the Gorillas became the first LMSC team to win the indoor and outdoor state championship in the same year.

-The LMSC Rat Pack, our Under 9A boys travel team, won the Indoor State Cups, making 2008 the eighth year in a row
+The LMSC Rat Pack, our Under 9A boys travel team coached by Grant Myers, won the Indoor State Cups, making 2008 the eighth year in a row

 that LMSC has had at least one team win an EPYSA State Championship (indoor or outdoor).